 - paying the employer’s share of payroll taxes on the federal level

 - paying state disability, unemployment insurance and state employee training tax

 The failure to properly withhold payroll taxes can result in substantial penalties at both state and federal levels.
 The reclassification may also affect a worker’s tax situation, for their income will be subject to withholding.
 They will no longer have the ability to deduct their personal business expenses.

 A worker will be classified as an employee unless (referred to as the “ABC Test”):

 (A) The individual is free from the control and direction of the hiring entity in connection with the performance of work;

 (B) The individual performs work that is outside the usual course of the hiring entity’s business; and

 (C) The individual is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed for the hiring entity.

 Hiring workers as employees has the potential of increasing labor costs by 20-30%.
 This is due to Social Security and Medicare taxes, unemployment and disability insurance, workers’ compensation, sick leave, minimum wage, overtime, rest breaks, and protections against discrimination and sexual harassment.

 Tax season is always a complex set of reforms to navigate.
 Every year brings with it its own set of unique challenges.
+At Hall & Company, we are an Orange County CPA firm based in Irvine committed to providing quality tax and accounting services along with sound financial direction to clients throughout Orange County, California.
+We offer business development consulting, audit, tax preparation, IRS Audit, retirement planning, business roundtables, estate planning, QuickBooks consulting, Interim Chief Financial Officers, and a full range of traditional public accounting services.
 If you would like to learn more about how we can help you and your business improve its accounting practices, reach out to our team.
 For more information on other accounting topics in the news, check out our blog.